 Between 1997 and 2003, the Pennsylvania Department of Revenue could approve up to \$15 million in tax credits in each fiscal year, of which \$3 million was set aside for small businesses, as shown in Exhibit 8.4.
 The aggregate annual tax credit limit has increased to \$55 million, with \$11 million set aside for small businesses.
 Exhibit 8.4 also shows the percent of R&D tax credits that have been approved versus requested since the requested credits exceed the annual credit caps and thus must be prorated.
 When the credit cap was set at \$15 million, taxpayers tended to receive less than a quarter of their requested credits, but increasing the credit cap to \$55 million now typically enables taxpayers to claim over half of their requested credits.
 Due to the set aside for small businesses, small businesses have received 85.1% of the total amount of tax credits for which they have applied since 1997.
-Thus, most of the increased funding for the Pennsylvania R&D tax credit has benefited larger businesses since they are now able to claim more of their requested credits.
+Thus, most of the increased funding for the Pennsylvania R&D tax credits.